smclacke/minishell/zxy_sarah_notes/SARAH_TD.md

 **TO DO**

+ ---> leaks from lexer but like waaaa?

- ---> check if the parser syntax error thing is actually ok, check cmds too!
+ ---> check if the parser syntax error thing is actually ok

  ---> if here_doc, don't expand dollar, str is literal i.e.